chicio/chicio.github.io/_posts/2018-09-18-refactoring-if-chain-of-responsibility.md

 meetings that continuously interrupted us, we produced a code that basically "worked", but it was a bit chaotic.
 Luckily we were able at least to write the tests.
-So, once put in production the feature, we decided to immediately refactor the piece of code.
+So, once we put in production the feature, we decided to immediately refactor the piece of code.

-#### The process
+### The process
 We are going to see a step by step refactor of a specific class that transforms the if-nested structure into a chain of responsibility.

 We are not going to change the tests because they work as an acceptance test for our use case.
 In an ideal world, with a lot of time available, we would also write the tests of all the classes we are going to extract and simplify the current test.
-But, you know, we are not in an ideal world 😅
+But, you know, we are not in an ideal world 😅.
 The idea behind this refactor is to proceed with small steps, possibly using the IDE functionality (I used IDEA which is very good at it), and run the tests after every operation.
 Also, after each step there is a commit, not only to allow everyone to follow the evolution of the code through the commits, but also to allow us to simply use ```git checkout .``` in case of errors, in order to come back to the previous working version.
 All of this, allows us to keep the code strictly under control and avoid to introduce bugs during the refactoring.
 I will use the diff syntax to show the differences between some pieces of code.
 Please keep in mind that I will use it in order to highlight *only the main differences* between one commit and the other and it won't be the exact diff you can get with git.

-#### The initial code
+### The initial code
 Here you can find the code we were not very proud of.
 In particular, I report the nested if structure, which is the part we are going to refactor.
 ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/a6681dd088d06244878e0527e87b4c6b5bbfd50d/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))